Think of this modest website as an “expanded business card” to help you get to know me better.

 An active researcher in several fields: statistical learning for dynamic systems, measurement error models and statistical analysis of big data.
 Senior Lecturer in the Haifa University Department of Statistics, currently on sabbatical.
 In my research, I develop mathematical and statistical theory, methodology and algorithms for inference and prediction in various domains where statistical/machine learning and artificial intelligence are applied, such as biostatistics, epidemiology, and system biology.
 See a list of publications below.
 I supervise Postdoc, PhD and Master’s students.

 I completed my postdoc in the Department of Mathematics and Computer Science, Eindhoven University of Technology, where I was involved in a project with Philips Research Eindhoven.
 I often collaborate with scientists both in Israel and abroad.
 One example is my collaboration with the Biostatistics & Biomathematics Unit at the Gertner Institute (a national research institute for the study of epidemiology and health policy), where we developed statistical and machine learning algorithms to better understand and predict the dynamics of infectious diseases and other biological processes.
+Another example is a collaboration (PhD student) with IBM’s Haifa Research Lab, Haifa, Israel.

 I am perpetually involved in scientific endeavors – I often lecture at conferences and at times organize them.
 In 2019 I chaired the Scientific Program of the Annual Conference of the Israel Statistical Association.